jakobyoung1/RADexplorer/README.md

 **5) "I am writing a methods section and need to justify my V-region choice."**
 Select your taxa and check your chosen region.
-RADexplorer shows you exactly why that region resolves your targets.
+RADexplorer shows you exactly why that region identifies your specific targets.
 Feel free to cite RADexplorer as justification for your primer selection.

 **6) "I think two (or more) species in my data are collapsing into one OTU.
 Can I confirm that?"**
 Select your species of interest and your sequenced region.
-A red bracket means they share identical sequences there and cannot be told apart by that amplicon.
+A red bracket means they cannot be told apart by that amplicon and are therefore collapsing into one OTU.

 ---